The Best Time To Visit Kenya For Safari - Low, High, Peak, & Festive Seasons

 During this month, rainfall in the region tends to arrive in showers and often comes in the afternoon or overnight.

-The overall climatic condition on the coast isn’t ideal for beach-going or water-based sports.
+The overall weather condition on the coast isn’t ideal for beach-going or water-based sports.

 Mosquitos are ubiquitous, especially in national parks and coast, making mosquito repellents mandatory items during your April visit to Kenya.